MarsRaw/mars-raw-utils/README.md

 ```
 git clone git@github.com:kmgill/mars-raw-utils.git
 cd mars-raw-utils/
-git submodule init
-git submodule update
 ```

 ### Install via cargo
-This is the easiest installation method for *nix-based systems.
+This is the easiest installation method for *nix-based systems, though it does require a working installation of the Rust toolchain.
 While the software does build and run natively on Windows, it is recommended to be used within a Ubuntu container on the Windows Subsystem for Linux.

 ```
 cargo install --path .